 - Contact the EA office and Services for Students with Disabilities prior to identifying prospective study abroad programs of interest.

 - Create a realistic budget for study abroad expenses including personal expenses associated with disability-related needs (e.g., personal attendant services, specialized equipment, adaptive technology, medication or other health care costs, etc.)

 - Meet all application and fee deadlines.

-- Assist students in evaluating the accessibility of any education abroad program.
+- Assist you in evaluating the accessibility of any education abroad program.

-- Determine appropriate accommodations for selected education abroad programs in consultation with the student, one another, faculty, and the host institution.
+- Determine appropriate accommodations for education abroad programs in consultation with you, faculty, and the host institution.

 - Coordinate reasonable accommodations needed to create an accessible education abroad experience, including sign language interpreters, captioning, conversion of print to audio or Braille, and class notetakers.